Old Dominion Freight Line, Inc. (NASDAQ:ODFL) Shares Sold by State of Alaska Department of Revenue

 State of Alaska Department of Revenue lessened its stake in Old Dominion Freight Line, Inc. (NASDAQ:ODFL – Free Report) by 1.6% in the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The firm owned 28,863 shares of the transportation company’s stock after selling 455 shares during the quarter.
 State of Alaska Department of Revenue’s holdings in Old Dominion Freight Line were worth $11,808,000 as of its most recent SEC filing.

 Several other institutional investors and hedge funds have also modified their holdings of the stock.
 Heartland Bank & Trust Co lifted its holdings in shares of Old Dominion Freight Line by 1.5% in the 3rd quarter.
 Heartland Bank & Trust Co now owns 1,655 shares of the transportation company’s stock valued at $677,000 after buying an additional 24 shares during the period.
-Northwest Investment Counselors LLC lifted its holdings in shares of Old Dominion Freight Line by 17.4% in the 3rd quarter.
-Northwest Investment Counselors LLC now owns 169 shares of the transportation company’s stock valued at $69,000 after buying an additional 25 shares during the period.
-First Foundation Advisors lifted its holdings in shares of Old Dominion Freight Line by 2.7% in the 2nd quarter.
-First Foundation Advisors now owns 974 shares of the transportation company’s stock valued at $360,000 after buying an additional 26 shares during the period.
-Veritable L.P. lifted its holdings in shares of Old Dominion Freight Line by 1.4% in the 2nd quarter.
-Veritable L.P. now owns 2,110 shares of the transportation company’s stock valued at $780,000 after buying an additional 30 shares during the period.
+Northwest Investment Counselors LLC raised its holdings in Old Dominion Freight Line by 17.4% in the 3rd quarter.
+Northwest Investment Counselors LLC now owns 169 shares of the transportation company’s stock worth $69,000 after purchasing an additional 25 shares during the period.
+First Foundation Advisors raised its holdings in Old Dominion Freight Line by 2.7% in the 2nd quarter.
+First Foundation Advisors now owns 974 shares of the transportation company’s stock worth $360,000 after purchasing an additional 26 shares during the period.
+Veritable L.P. raised its holdings in Old Dominion Freight Line by 1.4% in the 2nd quarter.
+Veritable L.P. now owns 2,110 shares of the transportation company’s stock worth $780,000 after purchasing an additional 30 shares during the period.
 Finally, Ameritas Investment Partners Inc. raised its holdings in Old Dominion Freight Line by 0.5% in the 2nd quarter.
 Ameritas Investment Partners Inc. now owns 6,274 shares of the transportation company’s stock worth $2,320,000 after purchasing an additional 32 shares during the period.
 Institutional investors and hedge funds own 72.14% of the company’s stock.

 Wall Street Analysts Forecast Growth

 A number of research firms recently weighed in on ODFL.
+Barclays reduced their price target on Old Dominion Freight Line from $410.00 to $385.00 and set an “equal weight” rating for the company in a report on Thursday, October 26th.
 Morgan Stanley upped their price target on Old Dominion Freight Line from $358.00 to $360.00 and gave the stock an “equal weight” rating in a report on Thursday, October 26th.
-Deutsche Bank Aktiengesellschaft cut Old Dominion Freight Line from a “buy” rating to a “hold” rating and reduced their price target for the stock from $475.00 to $386.00 in a report on Monday, November 27th.
-Stifel Nicolaus raised Old Dominion Freight Line from a “hold” rating to a “buy” rating and set a $416.00 price target for the company in a report on Friday, October 27th.
 Wells Fargo & Company reduced their price target on Old Dominion Freight Line from $505.00 to $435.00 and set an “overweight” rating for the company in a report on Thursday, October 26th.
-Finally, StockNews.com began coverage on Old Dominion Freight Line in a report on Thursday, October 5th.
-They issued a “hold” rating for the company.
-Two analysts have rated the stock with a sell rating, eleven have given a hold rating and seven have issued a buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $394.95.
+Susquehanna cut their price objective on Old Dominion Freight Line from $425.00 to $405.00 and set a “neutral” rating for the company in a research note on Thursday, October 26th.
+Finally, Deutsche Bank Aktiengesellschaft lowered Old Dominion Freight Line from a “buy” rating to a “hold” rating and cut their price objective for the stock from $475.00 to $386.00 in a research note on Monday, November 27th.
+Two analysts have rated the stock with a sell rating, eleven have assigned a hold rating and seven have given a buy rating to the stock.
+According to MarketBeat, the company has a consensus rating of “Hold” and an average target price of $394.95.

 Old Dominion Freight Line Price Performance